-Complementary benefits5 are those products or services that add additional value to the network.
-These products might include "how-to" books, software add-ons, even labor.
-You'll find more books on auctioning over eBay, more virtual storefronts in Second Life, and more accountants that know Excel, than on any of their rivals.
+Complementary benefits are those products or services that add additional value to the network.
+These products might include "how-to" books, software, and feature add-ons, even labor.
+You'll find more books on auctioning that focus on eBay, more video cameras that upload to YouTube, and more accountants that know Excel than those tareted at any of their rivals.
 Why?
-Book authors, Second Life partners, and accountants invest their time where they're likely to reach the biggest market and get the greatest benefit.
-In auctions, virtual worlds, and spreadsheet software, eBay, Second Life, and Excel each dwarf their respective competition.
+Book authors, camera manufacturers, and accountants invest their time and resources where they're likely to reach the biggest market and get the greatest benefit.
+In auctions, video, and spreadsheet software, eBay, YouTube, and Excel each dwarf their respective competition.

-Products and services that encourage others to offer complementary goods are sometimes called platforms6.T.
+Products and services that encourage others to offer complementary goods are sometimes called platforms.T.
 Eisenmann, G. Parker, and M. Van Alstyne, "Strategies for Two-Sided Markets," Harvard Business Review, October 2006.
-Allowing other firms to contribute to your platform can be a brilliant strategy, because those firms will spend their time and money to enhance your offerings.
-Consider the billion-dollar hardware ecosystem that Apple has cultivated around the iPod.
-There are over ninety brands selling some 280 models of iPod speaker systems.S.
-Hansell, "The iPod Economy and C.E.S.," New York Times, January 7, 2008.
-Thirty-four auto
+Allowing other firms to contribute to your platform can be a brilliant strategy because those firms will spend their time and money to enhance your offerings.
+Consider the billion-dollar hardware ecosystem that Apple has cultivated around the iPod and that it's now extending to other iOS products.
+There are over ninety